Student use of a quantum simulation and visualization tool

-For the first part of the exercise, students began by considering the eigenstates of a single harmonic well.
-The exercise asked them to sketch the real part, imaginary part, and probability density of the ground state $\psi_0(x)$ and first excited state $\psi_1(x)$.
+Students began the exercise by considering the eigenstates of the harmonic well.
+The exercise asked them to sketch the real part, imaginary part, and probability density of the ground state, $\psi_0(x)$, and first excited state, $\psi_1(x)$.
 Students were provided with a piece of paper with plots showing the harmonic oscillator potential on which they could sketch each state.
 After their sketches were completed, they then used Composer to produce plots of the same states and were prompted to compare the results they obtained in Composer with what they drew and revise any inconsistencies between their drawings and the Composer plots.

 The exercise then prompted students to consider the time-dependence of the system.
 The exercise sheet reminded them that the $n$-th eigenstate (with energy $E_n$) evolves in time as

 The students were then asked to \emph{Predict} how the real part, imaginary part, and probability density of the ground and first excited states evolved in time, after which they went through the same \emph{Explore} and \emph{Revise} phases.